Ngāti Kurī

 Ngāti Kurī is a Māori iwi from Northland, New Zealand.
 The iwi is one of the five Muriwhenua iwi of the far north of the North Island.
 Ngāti Kurī trace their whakapapa (ancestry) back to Pōhurihanga, the captain of the waka (canoe) Kurahaupō.
 Kurī, in Māori, means "dog".
 The rohe (tribal area) of the iwi is focused on the most northern tip of the North Island and includes the Kermadec Islands, Manawatāwhi / Three Kings Islands, Cape Reinga / Te Rerenga Wairua, Ninety Mile Beach, Parengarenga Harbour, Te Kao and Houhora.

 As of 2013, 6,492 people are affiliated with the iwi, less than 1% of the Māori population.
 The iwi is 46.9% male and 53.1% female, and the median age is 24.1 years.
 Of the total iwi population, 25.6% do not identify with any other iwi, and 28.5% can hold a conversation in the Māori language.
 Of the total population 15 years and over, 43.3% have never been a regular smoker, and 67.3% hold a formal qualification.
 The median income is $22,200 and 67.0% living in cities are employed.

-Ngāti Kuri signed a Deed of Settlement, under the Treaty of Waitangi resettlement process, on 7 February 2014 at Waiora Marae in Ngātaki.
+Ngāti Kuri signed a Deed of Settlement, under the Treaty of Waitangi resettlement process, on 7 February 2014 at Waiora Marae in Ngataki.
 The iwi signed four Deeds to Amend later that year.
 The 25 year settlement process began in 1987, under the leadership of Matiu Rata, and iwi members had mixed feelings about the settlement.
 Ngāti Kuri members from Te Hāpua held a protest at the signing to express their opposition to the agreement.
 The settlement included $21 million in financial and commercial redress, and cultural redress providing recognition of the traditional, historical, cultural and spiritual associations of Ngāti Kuri with several key sites.
 The iwi also received a cultural and history endowment fund of $2.23 million.